lolli42/peak_memory/README.md

 with the result of PHP `memory_get_peak_usage()` in bytes.

-This extension is an easy way to get an idea which requests may be especially memory hungry, and if changes to the codebase affect memory consumption.
+This extension is an easy way to get an idea which requests may be memory hungry, and if changes to the codebase affect memory consumption.

 The middleware is positioned very early (or late, depending on how